 Federal Direct Loans

 Federal Direct Student Loans are made available to all students who file the FAFSA.
-Based on credit hour completion, the maximum loan is $5,500 per year for the first year, $6,500 for the second year and $7,500 per year for the junior and senior years.
+Based on credit hour completion, the maximum loan is $5,500 per year for the first year, $6,500 for the second year and $7,500 per year for the third and fourth year students.
 Repayment begins six (6) months after the student graduates, leaves school or drops below half-time enrollment status.
 Although you may select or be assigned a repayment plan when you first begin repaying your student loan, you can change repayment plans through your federal loan servicer at any time.
 Based on the FAFSA, the student will qualify for an Unsubsidized Direct loan, Subsidized Direct loan or a combination of both.

 Federal Parent Loan for Undergraduate Students